NBA Rumors: Should The Raptors Consider Trading DeMar DeRozan Or Kyle Lowry This Summer?

 DeMar DeRozan and Kyle Lowry are undeniably one of the best backcourt tandems in the NBA.
-In six years of playing together, both superstars continue to build a good chemistry which could be the major reason why the Raptors got the No. 1 spot in the Eastern Conference this season.
+In six years of playing together, both superstars continue to build a good chemistry, which could be the major reason why the Raptors got the No. 1 spot in the Eastern Conference this season.
 Unfortunately, the regular season only created false hopes to those people who believed the Raptors will represent the East in the 2018 NBA Finals.

 In the Eastern Conference Semifinals, the Raptors once again got swept by the Cleveland Cavaliers.
 The explosive backcourt duo of DeMar DeRozan and Kyle Lowry proved to be no match for LeBron James, who’s the only legitimate superstar on the Cavaliers’ roster.
 With the season officially over for the Raptors, they are expected to evaluate their future this summer.